-- Most of the time I am invited to go out for food.
+- Most of the times I am invited going out for having food.

-- All my package deliveries from Amazon arrive directly to my room.
-No more picking up packages from neighbors or standing in the queue of the local post office required anymore.
-At least while I am staying in the hospital.
+- All my package delivery from Amazon arrives directly in my room.
+No pick up from neighbours or standing in the queue of the local post office required anymore. (while staying in the hospital)

-- A big, fat, shiny new car subsidized by the government, without the need for excuses.
-Sorry mother nature.
+- Big fat and shiny new car substituted by the government, without the need for excuses.

 - All kind of tickets for events and concerts are much cheaper.
 Also most of the time my companion receives free entry.
 This easily adds up to 70% discount for two people.

-- No queues anymore at the entry to events.
-I always get priority boarding.
+- No queues anymore at entries of events, I always get priority boarding.

-- Breakfast, lunch, coffee and dinner are made for me.
-Never again will my time be wasted on preparing or cooking, however, I still miss the activity.
-What remains is the ability to order food, dictate recipes to others, and to complain about the result.
+- Breakfast, lunch, coffee and dinner is made for me.
+Never again my time is wasted on preparing or cooking, however I still miss the activity.
+What stays, is to order food, dictate receipts to others and complain about the result.

-- Also, I have a lot of time for enjoying movies, television series, and audio books.
+- I have a lot of time for watching and listening to movies, series and audio books.

-- No excuse needed to stay in bed for half the day.
+- No excuse needed to stay in the bed for half the day.

 - I receive physiotherapy and massages on a regular basis.